InnovazziMEP/Pam-Building-Design-Plus/README.md

 ![Overview](https://github.com/user-attachments/assets/0bbfcb5f-c2c5-4247-836a-2e72c97afe90)

 ---
+### What is pyRevit❔
+> pyRevit helps you quickly sketch out your automation and addon ideas, in whichever language that you are most comfortable with, inside the Revit environment and using its APIs.
+It also ships with an extensive set of powerful tools that showcase its capabilities as a development environment.
+Download and install pyRevit, launch Revit, and note the new pyRevit tab that includes these tools. pyRevit also ships with a handy CLI utility for customized configuration and deployment of your tools, and a telemetry server to monitor pyRevit usage across your teams.

+For more info about pyRevit please check [GitHub](https://github.com/pyrevitlabs/pyRevit) or the website [here](https://www.pyrevitlabs.io/).

+---
 ### Pam Building Design+ is now part of pyRevit's registered extensions which means is quick and easy to install
 #### ℹ️ How to install